 How a Suit Should Fit from Head to Toe — Men’s Style Guide

-Here’s how to get it perfect, head to toe.
+Here’s how to nail it, head to toe.

 1. The Jacket: Your Upper-Body Foundation

-End just above your wrist bone so about a quarter-inch of shirt cuff shows.
-It’s a small detail, but it elevates your whole look.
+Sleeves: End just above the wrist bone so a quarter-inch of shirt cuff shows.
+Small detail, huge impact.

 2. The Shirt: Your Suit’s Second Skin

-The shirt should fit close to your body while allowing movement.
-No excess fabric, no gaping between collar and jacket.
+Fit close to your body, but allow movement.
+No excess fabric, no collar gaps.

 3. The Tie: The Style Connector

-Half Windsor knot is usually all you need — balanced, symmetrical, and effortless
+Half Windsor knot is usually all you need — balanced, symmetrical, effortless.

 4. The Trousers: Balance & Proportion